The Complete Guide To Teach English in Mexico [Updated for 2023]

 As you can see, there are plenty of ways to teach English in Mexico.

-Now that we’ve covered visas and types of teaching jobs in Mexico, it’s time to look at how to get a teaching job.
+Now that we’ve covered visas, types of teaching jobs and where to find them in Mexico, it’s time to look at how to land the teaching job.

 As a general rule, the best route is to apply and interview in person.
 Most companies want to be able to contact you via a local number, and this can help you get preference over someone applying from overseas—especially if the school is looking to fill an immediate vacancy.